 The Student Resource Center is staffed by student tutors and teaching assistants who are available to help you with course work.
 Teaching assistants for all courses hold office hours in the Student Resource Center.

-Even if you don’t need help, the Student Resource Center is a great place to study with your peers.
+Even if you don’t need help, the Student Resource Center is a great place to study and connect with your peers.

 The School of Computing Learning Assistant Program seeks to improve student experiences by providing supplemental learning opportunities to students enrolled in our introductory courses.
 Upperclass students are paired with first-year students to offer them guidance and assistance in the early stages of their academic career in our department and set them up for success as they progress through their studies.